If you’re talking about cricket coach education in Yorkshire then a chat with Kevin Gresham is the best place to start.

 Changing demographics

-That could be to encourage females into cricket coaching, ethnic minorities and even overseas cricketers; the latter must do a Level 2 course to qualify for a visa the following year, if they want to return to the UK.
+There is the strategic drive and the implementation in counties to encourage females into cricket coaching, those ethnically diverse communities and also overseas cricketers; the latter must do a Level 2 course to qualify for a visa the following year, if they want to return to the UK.

 Current YCB Coaching Courses